dynaroars/book_nnv/pa/templates/README_PA1.md

 A:

-### Q4: What are some factors that might impact the running time (e.g., # of layers in the DNN? )?
+### Q4: Based on your intuition, what are some factors that might impact the run time (e.g., number of layers in the DNN, the specific property being verified)?
 Why?

 A: